 The city has also retained its first Entrepreneur in Residence to guide aspiring entrepreneurs, company founders and business leaders in growing investment-ready start-ups.
 Kirk Drage returned to Adelaide after a decade working for Microsoft as Head of Entrepreneurship and Innovation.
 His multi-country Asian team recruited more than 8,000 startups during his tenure.
 He works from the Smart City Studio, founded in 2015 in partnership with Cisco, which declared Adelaide one of its Lighthouse Cities that same year.

 A different kind of guidance is provided by the Digital Hub Training Program, which encourages lifelong learning through community computer literacy training.
-The Hub delivered nearly 1,300 programs in its most recent year, which brought training on computers, tablets, smartphones, virtual reality and robotics to 3,000 residents.
+The Hub delivered 1,392 programs in its most recent year, which brought training on computers, tablets, smartphones, virtual reality and robotics to over 4,000 residents.
 More than 200 organizations also sent their employees to workshops on selling online, using social media for growth, and understanding emerging technologies.
+As part of the Digital Hub Training Program, the city also launched its Tech Talk series in partnership with Adelaide University’s Australian Institute for Machine Learning program in February 2019.
+The first series featured insights from many distinguished speakers from academic and government posts throughout the country.

 Supporting What Works